victor-ca/ngrx-store-localstorage/README.md

 * `config` An object that matches with the `LocalStorageConfig` interface, `keys` is the only required property.

 ### **LocalStorageConfig**
-An interface that holds the needed configuration attributes to bootstrap `localStorageSync`.
-The following are properties which compose the `LocalStorageConfig`:
+An interface defining the configuration attributes to bootstrap `localStorageSync`.
+The following are properties which compose `LocalStorageConfig`:
 * `keys` (required) State keys to sync with local storage.
 The keys can be defined in two different formats:
     * `string[]`: Array of strings representing the state (reducer) keys.
 Full state will be synced (e.g. `localStorageSync({keys: ['todos']})`).